 Now it could well have been that none of this would have prevented the forces of Mordor from breaching the Great Gate - but what bothers me is that Denethor didn't even attempt any of these efforts.
 He trusted himself, his ability to wrest secrets from Sauron via palantir, and the might of Gondor.
 And he should have known that it wouldn't be enough...

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight two zero three as a four place number.
+In the field marked validation number, enter nine two nine four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved